I'm So Excited!

 I'm So Excited! is a 2013 Spanish comedy film written and directed by Pedro Almodóvar, and starring Javier Cámara, Cecilia Roth, Lola Dueñas, and Raúl Arévalo.
-Its original Spanish title, Los amantes pasajeros, has the double meaning of "The fleeting lovers" and "The passenger lovers".
+Its original Spanish title, Los amantes pasajeros, meaning "The fleeting lovers".
 The narrative is set almost entirely on an airplane.
 Almodóvar describes it as "a light, very light comedy".
 The film received mixed reviews, earning a worldwide gross of more than US$21.2 million.